What Starlink actually costs.

 Long cable runs

-The included cable is around 75 feet (23 m).
-If your dish needs to be further from the router than that, you need to buy a 150-foot extension cable from Starlink, which currently costs $100.
+The included cable is approximately 50 feet (15 m) on Gen 3 kits, with older Gen 2 hardware shipping with a longer 75-foot cable.
+If your dish needs to be farther from the router than that, you need to buy a longer extension cable from Starlink, which currently costs $100.
 Generic cables do not work because the dish uses a proprietary connector.

 Power and weatherproofing